 “So many people assume they wouldn’t qualify for a loan with a prime lender,” McClary says.

-When you find a lender that looks promising, be sure to spend time researching the company, McClary says.
+When you find a lending institution that looks promising, be sure to spend time researching the company, McClary advises.

-Also check for the top interest rates allowed by law in your state and whether the company actually is licensed to do business in your state, McClary says.
+Also, find out the maximum interest rates allowed by law in your state and whether your prospective lender is licensed to do business there.

-Even if you need to get your hands on cash fast, don’t dismiss doing research on the loan terms and the company offering them.
-“You could really open yourself up to getting ripped off,” he says.
+Even if you need to get your hands on cash fast, don’t forgo doing your homework on the loan terms and the lender.
+“You could really open yourself up to getting ripped off” if you neglect the research, McClary says.